Ldweisser/point-guard/README.md

     cd myapp

+Download required gems

+    bundle install

+cd into scss directory

+    cd scss

+install Bourbon

+    bourbon install

+install Bourbon Neat

+    neat install

+Go back to project root

+    cd ..

+Install project dependancies with Bower

+    bower install

+Create a webserver with powder using pow to host project files located at myapp.dev

+    powder link

-Download required gems, install Bourbon & Bourbon Neat in the scss directory, install dependancies create a localhost with project name (myapp.dev), compile sass, concat js and livereload the browser when changes are made to any file.
+Run guard to compile sass, concat js and livereload the browser when changes are made to any file

-    bundle install && cd scss && bourbon install && neat install && cd .. && bower install && powder link && guard

-Just make sure you have the Livereload browser extension installed and you have clicked the icon to enable it.
+    guard

 ## The even _easier_ setup

 ##### Just copy and paste this into your shell

     echo What is the name of your project? ; read NAME ; git clone https://github.com/joshfry/point-guard.git && mv point-guard $NAME && cd $NAME && bundle install && cd scss && bourbon install && neat install && cd .. && bower install && powder link && open http://$NAME.dev && guard

 ## Bower

-Bower packages are pulled into the `/js/components/` directory using the `.bowerrc` file.
+Bower packages are installed in the `/js/components/` directory.
+The configuration is handled with the `.bowerrc` file.

 To add a new package

     bower install <name-of-package> --save

 To uninstall a package

     bower uninstall <name-of-package> --save

 ## Guard Concat